Competition filters

 qnt.output.write(weights)

-The Sharpe ratio’s computation period commences from the date when the first non-zero weights are identified.
-If, for instance, your algorithm begins generating weights on Bitcoin Futures from January 1, 2017, it will not be accepted because the In-Sample period is effectively too brief.
+The Sharpe ratio computation starts from the date of the first non-zero weights.
+If your algorithm starts generating weights on Bitcoin Futures from January 1, 2017, it will not be accepted because the In-Sample period is too short.

-This issue often arises when utilizing technical analysis indicators which necessitate a warm-up period.
-You can check the date using:
+This often happens when technical analysis indicators need a warm-up period.
+You can check the date with:

 min_time = weights.time[abs(weights).fillna(0).sum('asset')> 0].min()